 Receipt Nominations

-Where an OBA (or other agreement that requires Shipper nominations) applies at a Receipt Point, each Shipper using that Receipt Point shall notify its Nominated Quantities (NQs) to First Gas [via OATIS].
+Where an OBA (or other agreement that requires Shipper nominations) applies at a Receipt Point, each Shipper using that Receipt Point shall notify its Nominated Quantities (NQs) to First Gas via OATIS.

-NQs notified pursuant to section 4.1 will be subject to the Interconnected Party’s approval [via OATIS] in accordance with section 4.17.
+NQs notified pursuant to section 4.1 may be subject to the Interconnected Party’s approval in accordance with section 4.15.

-First Gas may curtail Receipt Point NQs that would:

-in aggregate, exceed the Maximum Design Flow Rate of the relevant Receipt Point; and/or
+First Gas may curtail Receipt Point NQs that would in aggregate, exceed the Maximum Design Flow Rate of the relevant Receipt Point.

-in First Gas’ reasonable opinion, would cause the upper Acceptable Line Pack Limit to be exceeded.

-First Gas will provide for not less than 4 Intra-Day Cycles at every Receipt Point.

-Nominations for Delivery Zones
+Delivery Zone Nominations

-Each Shipper wishing to take Gas at one or more Delivery Points in a Delivery Zone shall notify a single, aggregate NQ for that Delivery Zone to First Gas [via OATIS] in any nominations cycle, which NQ shall represent the Shipper’s total requirement for DNC in that Delivery Zone at that time.
+Each Shipper wishing to take Gas at one or more Delivery Points in a Delivery Zone shall notify a single, aggregate NQ for that Delivery Zone to First Gas via OATIS in any nominations cycle, which NQ shall represent the Shipper’s total requirement for DNC in that Delivery Zone for that Day.

-For any Delivery Point declared to be a Congested Delivery Point pursuant to section 3.5(b), section 4.5 will cease to apply from the date that Delivery Point’s exclusion from a Delivery Zone becomes effective, whereupon section 4.7 will apply.
+For any Delivery Point in the circumstances described in section 3.16, section 4.4 will cease to apply from the date on which that Delivery Point’s exclusion from a Delivery Zone becomes effective, whereupon section 4.6 will apply.

-Nominations for Individual Delivery Points
+Individual Delivery Point Nominations

-Each Shipper wishing to use a Dedicated Delivery Point or Congested Delivery Point (each an Individual Delivery Point) must notify NQs for each such point individually [via OATIS].
+Each Shipper wishing to use a Dedicated Delivery Point that is not part of a Delivery Zone (including a Delivery Point at which an OBA applies) or a Congested Delivery Point (each an Individual Delivery Point) must notify NQs for each such Delivery Point individually via OATIS.

-At any Dedicated Delivery Point where an OBA applies, a Shipper’s NQs will be subject to the OBA Party’s approval [via OATIS] pursuant to section 4.17.
+At any Delivery Point where an OBA applies, a Shipper’s NQs will be subject to the OBA Party’s approval via OATIS pursuant to section 4.15.

-First Gas will make provision [in OATIS] for not less than 4 Intra-Day Cycles at each Individual Delivery Point.

 A Shipper’s NQ may be less than, equal to or more than the number of PRs it holds (if any) for a Congested Delivery Point.

-For each Delivery Zone and Individual Delivery Point, First Gas will receive, approve, amend or reject each Shipper’s NQs in accordance with the sections 4.19 to 4.26, [via OATIS].
+For each Delivery Zone and Individual Delivery Point, First Gas will receive and approve or curtail each Shipper’s NQs in accordance with the sections 4.17 to 4.24, via OATIS.

 Subject to section 8.2, the aggregate of a Shipper’s delivery nominations may be different from the aggregate of that Shipper’s receipt nominations for a Day.